 The purpose of the sessions was to understand from the host and refugee community perspectives what the challenges and opportunities of Kakuma-Kalobeyei were.
-Challenges were revealed to be shared across all four CGPs, such as the disruption and damage caused by flooding and the need for additional health and education facilities.
+Challenges were revealed to be shared across all four CGPs, such

 It was acknowledged across the groups that one of the greatest strengths of Kakuma-Kalobeyei was the positive relationship between the host and refugee communities and the integrated economy that has developed between the two communities.

 Looking to the future, a common goal across the CPGs is for Kakuma-Kalobeyei to become a place where both the host and refugee communities can access education and training opportunities to improve their livelihoods, increase their self-reliance and develop their communities.